Penetration Mechanics and the Hydrostatic-Shock Model

 In India, the 2008 Mumbai attacks (26/11) produced a post-incident terminal-ballistics review by DRDO and CFSL.
 The attackers used 7.62x39mm AKM rifles whose FMJ ammunition penetrated multiple walls and struck people in adjacent rooms.
 The post-mortem reports prepared by JJ Hospital Mumbai included wound-tract descriptions consistent with 7.62x39mm FMJ overpenetration, and those reports were cited in the Indian Government's post-incident review.
 The distinction between FMJ (minimal expansion, high overpenetration risk) and JHP (designed to stop within the first target) is the central variable the Sellier-Kneubuehl framework quantifies.

-The Aaron Hernandez 2013 Massachusetts homicide case involved extensive forensic testimony on terminal ballistics, including the trajectory and penetration depth of the recovered .22 Magnum and .45 ACP projectiles in the context of reconstructing the shooting sequence.
+The Aaron Hernandez 2013 Massachusetts homicide case involved extensive forensic testimony on terminal ballistics, including the trajectory and penetration depth of the recovered .45 ACP projectiles in the context of reconstructing the shooting sequence.
 The prosecution's firearms expert used penetration depth in tissue to establish the range and angle of each shot.
 The same analytic approach, projectile mass and velocity at impact producing a predicted penetration depth that either matches or does not match the measured wound track, is the standard tool in both US federal and state court testimony and in UK Crown Court cases under the Forensic Science Regulator's guidance on firearms examination.

 A 9mm 124 gr FMJ bullet travelling at 380 m/s impacts tissue.
 Which formula gives its kinetic energy at that point, and what is the approximate value?